The Walking Dead: Michonne

-The Walking Dead: Michonne is an episodic adventure video game by Telltale Games., based on The Walking Dead comic book series.
+The Walking Dead: Michonne is a 2016 episodic graphic adventure video game by Telltale Games, based on The Walking Dead comic book series.
 Taking place between issues 126 and 139 of the comic series, the game shows events of what Michonne was up to during her temporary departure from the group of survivors led by Rick Grimes in the midst of a zombie apocalypse.
 Samira Wiley voiced Michonne in the game.
-The three-episode series was released between February and April 2016 for Microsoft Windows personal computers, PlayStation 3, PlayStation 4, Xbox 360 and Xbox One consoles, and mobile devices.
+The three-episode series was released between February and April 2016 for Windows personal computers, PlayStation 3, PlayStation 4, Xbox 360 and Xbox One consoles, and mobile devices.